zhesha/potassium/README.md

     add enemy attack
     add floating numbers
     add notification on levelup
-- when I will add NPC that can give magic stones for an item, I need to make "economy" skill level 6 handling
+    fix background-position: 3933px;
 - add timeout for skills
 - add NPC(5-10)
     what price for upgrade?
+    - when I will add NPC that can give magic stones for an item, I need to make "economy" skill level 6 handling
 - add elemental attacks
 - add magic scrolls
-- need to create all skills logic(10 done) need to create all effects for items
+- need to create all skills logic(10 done)
+- need to create all effects for items
-// TODO getList
 - add jewels
 - add rune
 - config first 1000 monsters